 As a school that challenges each student to develop the competence and courage to make the world a better place, Gilmour honors those incoming students who are inspiring those around them through their actions.

-Inspire Awards (award of up to $12,500 yearly) are granted to those well-rounded students who demonstrate high academic achievement, average in the 65th percentile or above on the ISEE, are involved in extracurriculars, and serve as role models and a source of inspiration for their peers.
+Inspire Awards (up to $20,000 yearly) are granted to those well-rounded students who demonstrate high academic achievement, average in the 65thpercentile or above on the ISEE, are involved in extracurriculars, and serve as role models and a source of inspiration for their peers.

 Once an Inspire Award has been granted, the award will be renewed annually dependent on the recipient maintaining eligibility.
 Award recipients must maintain a minimum 3.2 cumulative grade point average (reviewed annually), participate in at least one extracurricular activity each year, and remain in good disciplinary standing.